Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 4: Slow Fall

-You can take a :rsc-r: Reaction when you fall to reduce any damage you take from the fall by an amount equal to five times your Monk level.
+You can take a **:rsc-r: Reaction**{ .rsc } when you fall to reduce any damage you take from the fall by an amount equal to five times your Monk level.

 ### Level 5: Extra Attack